 A Roller Coaster Ride!

 The continuing treatment of chemotherapy over a nine month period is a combination of detailed information, coming mostly from Shannon’s own writing and emails during this time.
-However, her wonderful openness and sense of ‘humour’ is both an inspiration as well as a great learning for all who have walked through these pages with Shannon.
-The perspective of “having a bad day” may change slightly!
+However, her wonderful openness and sense of ‘humour’ is both an inspiration as well as a great learning for all, “having a bad day” may have a different perspective.

 Nine months of chemotherapy generally progressed, except that my descending graph line significantly dropping straight down along the way.
 The chemo regime that I was prescribed was called “Hyper CVAD”.
 “Hyper” meaning excessive and “CVAD” was the acronym for the four chemotherapy drugs that were used (Cyclophosphamide, Vincristine, Ara-C and Doxorubicin).
 Although there were many more drugs administered at the same time to assist with side-effects and also to help the chemotherapy drugs in their effectiveness.
 I used to say that for every drug there are at least two side effects, and for each side effect there was another drug.
 Each morning I was taking between six and ten different pills (in addition to the various drugs administered at the oncology clinic).
 I do not know how my kidneys survived it!